-Excel is likely the most comprehensive, and widely used application software.
-In more than 20 years in the BI industry I still have yet to see a more versatile solution.
-All of us are still likely only using a fraction of what this tool can do and often -particular with all the game changing features added in the last few years- not up to its current capabilities.
+In this article, I will cover a few helpful tips & tricks on how to prepare financial statements in Excel and improve your financial reporting and planning processes.
+In more than 20 years in the BI industry, I still have yet to see a more versatile solution.
+All of us are still likely only using a fraction of what this tool can do and often -particularly with all the game-changing features added in the last few years- not up to its current capabilities.

-Separate Data & presentation
+Tip #1: Separate Data & Presentation

 This is 2018 there are fantastic options to establish a live connection to your data in Excel particularly supported by Power Query which allows you to integrate nearly any source under the sun super easily and transform it to your requirements.
-As opposed to copy and pasting, this approach will give you a dynamic link to your respective data sources and the spreadsheet will on refresh automatically reflecting the current state of the data.
+As opposed to copy and pasting, this approach will give you a dynamic link to your respective data sources, and the spreadsheet will on refresh automatically reflecting the current state of the data.

-Formula views can be started from scratch or by converting a pivot table (keep in mind it is to best duplicate the Pivot Table beforehand as otherwise it will be lost).
+For effective excel reporting, formula views can be started from scratch or by converting a pivot table (keep in mind it is to best duplicate the Pivot Table beforehand as otherwise it will be lost).
 The benefit here is you have a report dynamically linked to your source data with complete flexibility in regards to the layout (asymmetric reports e.g. actual previous year/budget current year) as well as great options to update report structures based on formulas:

 I am still amazed how many finance professionals are not making use of the unparalleled power of the Pivot Table which provides tremendous flexibility for reporting (and with using Acterys equally for planning!).
 My not so well-known tips here: Make use of drill through (double click on a cell) to get to the underlying records of a cell (unfortunately not supported with DirectQuery yet), use “Quick Explore” to drill into details for another dimension attribute and combine Pivot Tables with Pivot Charts.
 Here are a few examples: